 But terms such as classic and vintage are oftentimes just thrown around, making it sound as if they are interchangeable which isn’t quite true, and such terminology makes it very confusing to tell the difference between the two.
 But, the truth is a lot of people mix up, classic, vintage, and even modern classic motorcycles with one another.
 So, to be able to make sure that you know which category your motorcycle falls into, you need to know to tell the differences!

-So what exactly makes a motorcycle a classic?
+So what exactly makes a bike a classic?
 It’s an ongoing debate, and there aren’t any real right or wrong answers, or firm definitions.
 Different countries have different standards, but there are three main guidelines to follow, for a motorcycle to be considered a classic.

 1. Age of the Motorcycle